Chorus America Education and Community Engagement Award

 • An ongoing commitment to music education

-The winner receives an engraved plaque and a cash prize of $2,500.
+The winner receives an engraved plaque and $2,500.

 Eligibility